philferriere/mscsshiny/uiAppInstructions.md

 For more information about the `{mscstexta4r}` package (on [CRAN](https://cran.r-project.org/package=mscstexta4r), or on [GitHub](https://github.com/philferriere/mscstexta4r)), please check out the **Text Analytics API** tab at the top of this page.

-## Language Services > Web Language Model API
+## Web Language Model API

-TThe `{mscsweblm4r}` R package exposes bingdings for the MSCS [Web Language Model REST API](https://www.microsoft.com/cognitive-services/en-us/web-language-model-api/documentation).
+The `{mscsweblm4r}` R package exposes bindings for the MSCS [Web Language Model REST API](https://www.microsoft.com/cognitive-services/en-us/web-language-model-api/documentation).
 Per Microsoft's website, this API uses smoothed backoff N-gram language models (supporting Markov order up to 5) that were trained on four web-scale American English corpora collected by Bing (web page body, title, anchor and query).
 The following operations are supported:

 * Calculate the joint probability that a sequence of words will appear together.
 * Compute the conditional probability that a specific word will follow an existing sequence of words.